What Is Backup Software and Why Is It Essential for Data Protection?

 Deduplication Removes Duplicate Files

-Eliminate duplicate files to optimize storage usage and improve overall backup efficiency.
+Removing duplicate files optimizes storage usage and makes the overall backup process more efficient.

 Backup Validation Ensures Integrity